auremoser/mofolondon-ether/README.md

 Most etherpads are empty and pads seem to have a character limitation on the url (so long pad names don't render)

+1. install npm i request-promise
+2. run `node index.js` from this directory

+This will download all the URLs in `data.csv`.